 Water Data Blog Introduction

-About the USGS Water Data for the Nation blog.
+About the USGS Water Data blog.

 Welcome

 Welcome to the U.S. Geological Survey Water Mission Area’s Water Data Blog.
 Water information is fundamental to national and local economic well-being, protection of life and property, and effective management of the Nation’s water resources.
 The USGS works with partners to monitor, assess, conduct targeted research, and deliver information on a wide range of water resources and conditions including streamflow, groundwater, water quality, and water use and availability.
-The the USGS Water Mission Area has a wide variety of services available to improve the access and understanding of U.S. water information.
-Water Data for the Nation blog posts highlight developments, data, and applications of these services.
+The USGS Water Mission Area has a wide variety of services available to improve the access and understanding of U.S. water information.
+Water Data Blog posts highlight developments, data, and applications of these services.
 The posts made to the blog represent non-interpretive or interpretative, but not new information.
 In other words, nothing posted here will be interpreting data or findings in new ways.
 Interpretive information from USGS is published in a more rigorous outlet, for example, a peer-reviewed scientific journal article or a USGS report.
 Where appropriate, primary data and scientific sources will be cited.

 So why was this part of waterdata.usgs.gov created?